Leupold VX-3 1.5-5x20mm I.R. Metric Riflescope

 Leupold's third generation illuminated reticle deserves comment.
 It is 15% brighter than their second generation IR's and incorporates eight intensity settings (four for dim light and four for daylight), a battery saving motion sensor and integrated battery storage.
 The motion sensor automatically turns off the IR during periods of inactivity and instantly turns the IR on at the slightest movement.
 There is an OFF position between each intensity setting, so you don't have to cycle through all of the brightness settings to find the intensity you were using.
 Also included is a hard stop at the end of the dial, so you can be sure the IR is off.
 It is a trick system.
 Power is supplied by a single CR-2032 battery.

-Unfortunately, Leupold chose to locate the IR rheostat turret on the ocular bell, just behind the zoom ring.
+Leupold chose to locate the IR rheostat turret on the ocular bell, just behind the zoom ring.
 It juts out of the ocular bell at an angle to the left.
-This is both unsightly and clumsy to operate; it also tends to interfere with access to the zoom ring and prevents the supplied scope cover from fitting properly.
-Leupold should move the IR control to the left side of the windage and elevation adjustment turret, as per the Zeiss Varipoint 1.1-4x24 and Weaver Super Slam 1.5-6x24 safari scopes.
+This is unsightly and a bit clumsy to operate.
+It also makes the supplied scope cover bulge in unusual places.
+It would be better if Leupold moved the IR control to the left side of the windage and elevation adjustment turret.

 Like all Leupold Gold Ring scopes, the VX-3 is made in Beaverton, Oregon USA.
 The tubes and adjustment turret are CNC machined from solid 6061-T6 aluminum bar stock for maximum durability.
 The front of the tube and the rear of the ocular bell are threaded for Leupold Alumina accessories.
 The knurled aluminum zoom ring turns smoothly, but with enough resistance to ensure that it will not be changed inadvertently.
 There is a large, square, "tactile" bump at the 3x position, or approximately half way through its rotation.